LexBorisoff/web-cli/README.md

 <pre><code>web <em>--option</em></code></pre>

-1-letter options (like an option's aliases, for example) are prefixed by a single dash `-`
+1-letter options (like an option's alias, for example) are prefixed by a single dash `-`

 <pre><code>web <em>-x</em></code></pre>